Do you want to know how to work with Section 8?

 So make sure your house is ready.

-We have Section 8 Pre-inspection list that we give all of our maintenance guys that simplifies what they need to pay special attention to when completing the work.
+We have Section 8 Pre-inspection list that we give all of our maintenance guys.
+This simplifies what they need to pay special attention to when completing the work.

 Here’s how you work with Section 8:

-- Build a great relationship with your section 8 inspector and department, whatever municipality, whatever section 8 officer you are working with.
+- Build a great relationship with your section 8 inspector and department.

 - Do your homework.
 Understand what is required of Section 8.
 Understand all of the max subsidy for your particular Section 8 offices.
 Do your homework.
 Understand these things on the front end.